obj63mc/silverstripe-google-cloud-storage/README.md

 * Define the environment variables listed above.
 * [Install Composer from https://getcomposer.org](https://getcomposer.org/download/)
-* Run `composer require ... @TODO`
+* Run `composer require obj63mc/silverstripe-google-cloud-storage`

 This will install the most recent applicable version of the module given your other Composer requirements.

 **Note:** This currently immediately replaces the built-in local asset store that comes with SilverStripe with one based on Google Cloud Storage.
-Any files that had previously been uploaded to an existing asset store will be unavailable (though they won't be lost - just run `composer remove silverstripe/ ... @TODO` to remove the module and restore access).
+Any files that had previously been uploaded to an existing asset store will be unavailable (though they won't be lost - just run `composer remove obj63mc/silverstripe-google-cloud-storage` to remove the module and restore access).

 ## Configuration